teegre/symplant/README.md

 # Symplant
-Make a class diagram from entities found in a Symfony Project.
+Make a class diagram from entities found in a Symfony 5.4 project.

 ## Dependencies
 bash, plantuml, feh